 Via Seed & Pseudo-Bulbous Offsets.

 Pseudo-Bulbous (Basal) Offsets (Easy When Treating the Specimen with Respect) - It's best to divide during the spring with plantlets that are at least a third of the size of the mother plant with several developed roots.
 Take the plant out of its pot and place your fingers in between the two bulbs; soil may have to be removed to get a better grip.
 While placing your hand closely to the nodal junction, gently push the pup downwards and support the mother plant - you should hear a snap.
 Cautiously separate both the mother plant and pup's roots systems, keeping great empathise in keeping the roots intact and undamaged.
-Place the new plantlet in Orchid bark mixed with some 'houseplant' compost, much similar to the original soil, and maintain the same care routines.
+Place the new plantlet in Orchid Bark, much similar to the original soil, and maintain the same care routines.
 Be sure not to use a pot that is too big as a ratio of roots-soil that leans much towards the latter will cause root rot.

 Autumn flowers will only appear on new basal pseudobulbs that'll emerge from the spring previous.
 Each spike will reach around 30cm in height and will only house a couple of flowers.
 The individual blooms can last up to four weeks, and its longevity will solely rely on your cultivation.
 They're sweetly scented and may sport lavender, white, yellow, pink, orange or red appearances.
 Achieving a new flower spike isn't as straight forwards as a Moth Orchid, for instance, as each offset will only bloom once, so you may have to wait until the following year for an inflorescence.

 Infrequent transplants will restrict its growth for a potential bloom.
 They'll be under threat by the challenging environment, and as they'll potentially die (so they think) a flower shaft will be produced to pass on its genes to the next generation.